alan-turing-institute/azure-sensible/.github/ISSUE_TEMPLATE/support.md

 Please also bear in mind that this repository is providing a generalised example and is maintained by volunteers.
 If you are attempting to deploy something bespoke, we may not have the expertise or the scope to provide support.
 But we will try to help to the best of our capabilities.

+Note that text in html comments will not be rendered.
 -->

 ### Description